 - A commitment to openness and transparency

-Launch of INRAE's SER Fund to support input reduction and carbon sequestration projects in our experimental units.
+Launch of INRAE's Social and Environmental Responsibility Fund to support input reduction and carbon sequestration projects in our experimental units.
 These projects concern carbon sequestration in soils, diversification to promote natural regulation according to the principles of agroecology (hedges, agroforestry, etc.), and the reduction of methane and nitrous oxide emissions on livestock farms.

 Analysing the impacts of our decisions and work on society and the environment